Overview

 Expect to explore the concept of personal responsibility and its role in your life.
 Doing so may give you a sense of empowerment and agency.

-Promoting authentic living
+Promoting authentic living through existential therapy

-The existential therapy process encourages clients to live authentically rather than conform to societal expectations.
+The therapy process encourages clients to live authentically rather than conform to societal expectations.
 In essence, existential therapy offers a way for individuals to engage with life's challenges and uncertainties in a more profound and purposeful manner with the goal of personal growth, increased self-awareness, and a greater sense of authenticity.

 Who it benefits